 Have you heard of the phrase ‘forest bathing’?
 It's an idea from Japan (and otherwise known as shinrin-yoku), and it’s all about zenning out amongst trees.
 It’s known to help de-stress and boost wellbeing, in a natural and mindful way.
 Forestry England has written a handy forest-bathing guide on exactly how to do it, if you want to know more.

-4. Position to make the most of a view
+8. Position your spa to make the most of a view

-If you're lucky enough to have a sea view, then why not position your hot tub to make the most of it?
+If you're lucky enough to have a sea view, be sure to position your hot tub to make the most of it.
 The sight of soft waves and the ocean breeze will certainly help you drift away to calmer lands.
 Who needs a book?

 However, not all of us are oceanside.
 So, instead, think about where the best views are in your garden and move your hot tub to suit.
-Your favourite rose bush or border, for example, will make lovely features to look at whilst you relax.
+Your favorite rose bush or border, for example, will make lovely features in your hot tub surrounds as you can admire them as you relax.

-A nearby seating area keeps things social, or is the perfect place for a spot of lunch (before jumping back in, obviously!).
+A nearby seating area keeps things social, or is the perfect place for a spot of lunch.

-Good garden lighting ideas are a real mood-booster, so just imagine what happens when you combine it with a hot tub!
-An ultimate zen-out zone, that's what.
+Good garden lighting ideas can be a real mood booster, so just imagine what happens when you combine them with a hot tub.
+An ultimate zen-out zone that can be enjoyed after dark, that's what.

 It's always nice to light candles with your bath for a solo-pamper session, and you can do just the same outside.
-This beautiful example from Canopy & Stars uses a mixture of candles, lanterns and star-shaped lights to transport guests straight into a fairytale.
-Enjoy the twinkling reflections and breathe in...and out...
+This beautiful example from Canopy & Stars uses a mixture of candles, lanterns, and star-shaped lights to transport guests straight into a fairytale.

 A tub this size is also perfect for small garden ideas, providing all of the indulgence whilst taking up less space.
-Plus, ones that are wood-fired will heat up quickly and are totally low maintenance.
+Plus, wood-fired ones will heat up quickly and are totally low maintenance.
 You'll also get to enjoy the hint of woodsmoke on the air, whilst you admire the view.

 It's lovely to sit back and look at the stars from the comfort of a hot tub.
 But not every night is crystal clear – sometimes clouds block the view.

-However, with the help of a canopy studded with LED lighting, you can fake your own starry scene.
-That way, you can bring an extra dose of ambience to your bubbles on any evening.
+However, with the help of a nearby patio cover overhead studded with LED lighting, you can fake your own starry scene.
+That way, you can bring an extra dose of ambiance to your bubbles on any evening.

-Natural wooden cladding and a log-fuelled fire is a combo of dreams for those after a laid-back hot tub style.
+Natural wooden cladding and a log-fuelled fire is a combo of dreams for those after rustic backyard hot tub ideas.
 Plus, decking to the side provides easy access and is a useful place to store extra logs nearby.

 A hot tub with this look is the perfect way to get back to nature and fits in beautifully with less formal gardens.
-After all, sometimes simple is best and wild gardens are all the rage right now – just take a look at our garden trends!
+Sometimes, simple is best.

-Check this out for the perfect example of how to enhance a hot tub using a garden folly.
-Add glorious arches and columns and be instantly transported to a luxurious Roman spa.
-Billowing curtains and twirling tendrils of ivy all add to the drama – creating a stunning focal point for any garden.
+Surrounding your spa with a garden folly is a surefire way to make a statement.
+With glorious arches and columns, you'll instantly be transported to a luxurious Roman-style spa.
+Billowing curtains and twirling tendrils of ivy all add to the drama, creating a stunning focal point for any garden.

-If your garden has a hot tub and a pool then why not combine the two?
-Using a curve of stone steps and a relaxing waterfall blends them together beautifully, whilst still creating an air of different zones.
+Get the best of both worlds by combining pool ideas and hot tub ideas.
+Using a curve of stone steps and a relaxing spillover blends them together beautifully, while still creating an air of different zones.

-It also makes it easy to go from one to the other, for a refreshing (or warming!) boost.
-There's more inspiration in our backyard pool ideas feature.
+It also makes it easy to go from one to the other, for a refreshing (or warming) boost.

-If you fancy something portable, practical and affordable, then an inflatable hot tub might be the one for you.
-These tubs come in various styles and sizes, and often have neat little functions, such as colour-changing lights and heat timers.
+If you fancy something portable, practical, and affordable, then an inflatable hot tub might be the one for you.
+These tubs come in various styles and sizes, and often have neat functions, such as color-changing lights and heat timers.
 Quick and easy to set up, they provide a retreat for relaxation without the big commitment of a permanent build.

 ‘A Lay-Z-Spa inflatable hot tub offers the same relaxation and health and wellbeing benefits as a solid hot tub, but at a fraction of the price.
 And, there's the convenience of being able to easily set it up and pack it down as many times as you like,’ says the team at Lay-Z-Spa.
 'The versatility of an inflatable hot tub also means you can choose your preferred spot to set it up and, should you move house, you can take it with you.'

-A structured wooden gazebo makes a hot tub an outdoor relaxation 'room’ all to itself.
-The roof keeps heavy rain and winds away, keeping it a sheltered sanctuary whatever the weather.
+A structured hot tub gazebo creates a dedicated outdoor relaxation 'room'.
+And as well as adding definition to the zone, the roof will keep heavy rain and winds away, keeping it a sheltered sanctuary whatever the weather.
 Lush green foliage surrounding it will up the zen-appeal, too.

 The organic, never-ending curve of a circle is a naturally soothing shape.
 Plus, pick a hot tub in this style and you'll be able to view your surroundings comfortably from all angles.